-The dividend yield, the amount a company pays out per share, is set by the board of directors.
-The board also has to approve every dividend payment.
+The dividend yield, the amount a company pays out per share, is set by the board of directors, which also has to approve every dividend payment.

-There are two main reasons that companies issue dividends.
-They reward investors for holding onto their stock, and the regular income attracts new investors, which serves to drive up the company’s stock price over time.
+There are two main reasons for companies to issue dividends.
+They reward investors for holding onto the stock, and the regular income attracts new investors, which serves to drive up the company’s stock price over time.